 Here we are converting int to IntStream using flatMap()

 Sorted() method code

-Here we are creating a gameList and then calling sorted () function on the gameList stream and finally we are collecting the result using collect (Collectors.toList()).
+Here we are creating a gameList and then calling the sorted () function on the gameList stream and finally, we are collecting the result using collect (Collectors.toList()).

 peek() method example

 Here we are trying to find out the number is prime or not.
-And in the parallel stream what we have created calling parallel () method we trying to peek () and see the result and format it.
+And in the parallel stream that we have created calling the parallel () method we trying to peek () and see the result and format it.
 And then count() it.

 limit() method example

-It is useful in those application where the user wishes to process only the initial elements that occur in stream.
+It is useful in that application where the user wishes to process only the initial elements that occur in the stream.